Legal | Patron Protection

 The following highlights a number of questions a player should ask himself

-and his loved ones to help identify potential signs of a gambling problem.
+and his loved ones to help identify potential signs and symptoms of a

 - Do you lose time from work due to gambling?